kubeflow/community/wgs/community-membership.md

 **Note:** members who frequently contribute code are expected to proactively perform code reviews and work towards becoming a primary *reviewer* for the subproject that they are active in.

+## Scribe

+One of the most underrated roles in open source projects is the role of note taker.
+The importance and value of this role is frequently overlooked and underestimated.
+Since one of the core project values is transparency, we have an explicit scribe role to recognize these types of contributions.
+Working group scribes assist the Working Group leads with the mechanical processes around Working Group meetings.

+### Requirements

+- Participant in the working group for at least 1 month.
+- Pattern of attendance and note-taking during working group meetings and one-offs.
+- Sponsored by a working group execution or technical lead.

+### Responsibilities and privileges

+- Attend working group meetings and one-offs whenever possible.
+- Ensure that important information from meetings makes it into the WG notes.
+- Post WG recordings to the team drive.

 ## Reviewer